csc-training/summerschool/computer-platforms/docs/01_modules_make_batch_jobs.md

 <div class=column>

 <small>
- In practice programs be separated into several files
+ In practice programs are separated into several files
   <br>$\Rightarrow$ complicated dependency structures
 - Building large programs takes time
     - could we just rebuild the parts that changed?